Driver of semi in Humboldt Broncos bus crash faces 29 charges | CBC News

 Truck driver Jaskirat Singh Sidhu, 29, is facing 16 counts of dangerous operation of a motor vehicle causing death and 13 counts of dangerous operation of motor vehicle causing bodily injury.

-He was arrested in Calgary on Friday morning and remanded into custody.
+He was arrested at his home in Calgary on Friday morning and remanded into custody.
 Sidhu is set to appear in court in Saskatchewan next week, but no date has been set.

+Convictions for dangerous operation of a vehicle causing death can result in a sentence of up to 14 years in prison, while a conviction for injuring someone could land someone in prison for 10 years.

+"Whatever happened, happened for a reason," said crash survivor and former Bronco Ryan Straschnitzki.
+"His intention wasn't to go out and hurt us that day, but that mistake is obviously going to change his life and changed all our lives."

 Sidhu was working for the Calgary-based Adesh Deol Trucking Ltd. when the crash occurred at a rural intersection.

-He was heading westbound on Highway 335 in a semi as a Charlie's Charters bus carrying the Humboldt Broncos was travelling northbound on Highway 35 to an SJHL playoff game in Nipawin, Sask.
+He was driving west on Highway 335 in a semi as a Charlie's Charters bus carrying the Humboldt Broncos was northbound on Highway 35 to an SJHL playoff game in Nipawin, Sask.

 The bus had the right of way.
 There is a flashing stop sign for drivers on Highway 335 at Highway 35 between Nipawin and Tisdale.
-The RCMP said the semi was in the intersection when the bus crashed into it.
+The RCMP said the semi was in the intersection when the vehicles collided.

 Sidhu was briefly detained after the April 6 collision then released.
 He was uninjured.